kasunkv/UoM-CSE-DotNet-Workshop-2017/README.md

 * **FormBorderStyle** - *FixedSingle*

 >**Tip:**
->You can click on the property name in the *Properties Window* to see a small discription of what that specific Property does.
+>You can click on the property name in the *Properties Window* to see a small description of what that specific Property does.

 See the screenshot below, You can see the Text Property of the MainForm is changed to *Student Registration*